 - Do you intend to stay there after you have completed your language courses?

-- What would you like to do then: study in a higher education institution or look for a job in Japan?
+- What would you like to do then: study in higher education or look for a job in Japan?

 Once you have answered the above questions and clarified your objectives, make your project even more precise by answering the following questions:

 - What school is the best for you?

 - What part of the country would you like to live in?